How to Celebrate Valentine’s Day in Cornwall

 Valentine’s Day with a Difference in Cornwall

-Are you thinking of spending St Valentine’s Day in Cornwall?
-With our beautiful views and many excellent restaurants, we’re the perfect place for a romantic escape.
-Cornwall is an especially excellent choice for couples who prefer to do things a bit differently – read on for some inspirational ideas.
+Cornwall is an especially excellent choice for couples who prefer celebrate Valentine’s Day a bit differently – read on for some inspirational ideas.

 Go on an adventure!